-The Communication and Publications Committee shall consist of: the Chairperson, appointed by the Executive Council, the Editor of the Journal of Cross-Cultural Psychology; the Editor of the Cross-Cultural Psychology Bulletin, the IACCP Webmaster/Information Technology Officer; one member-at-large appointed by the Executive Council; the President; the Secretary-General; and the Treasurer of the Association.
+The Communication and Publications Committee shall consist of: the Chairperson, appointed by the Executive Council, the Editor of the Journal of Cross-Cultural Psychology; the Editor of the Online Readings in Psychology and Culture, the Editor of a subordinate information medium for Members, if such an outlet exists, the IACCP Webmaster, an Information Technology Officer; a Social Media Coordinator, and one member-at-large appointed by the Executive Council; the President; the Secretary-General; and the Treasurer of the Association.
 The Committee may, if desired, periodically appoint or co-opt other Members of the Association to sit on the Committee temporarily for the purpose of facilitating publications of the Association, and in particular the publication of the proceedings of the international or regional conferences.
 The term of the Chairperson will be four years and may extend for up to two consecutive terms.
 The term of the member-at-large will be four years.
+Terms of office of the other members of the Communication and Publications Committee are determined by the Executive Council after consultation with the Committee.